mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/administering-clusters/package-registry/index.md

 dcos package repo add --index=0 "Registry" https://dcos-registry.marathon.l4lb.thisdcos.directory/repo
 ```

-If you get errors in executing above command, wait for a couple of minutes (to account for the latency in `package-registry` becoming healthy and its DNS entry being propagated to all master nodes) and try again.
+If you get errors in executing this command, wait for a couple of minutes (to account for the latency in `package-registry` becoming healthy and its DNS entry being propagated to all master nodes) and try again.

 # Using package registry